 Two new residential developments – The Duke and Fleetway House – are in the pipeline, while a third – Foreshore Place – will be a mixed-use development with both commercial and residential space.

 Adding these new developments (and an estimated R130-million for the redevelopment of the old City Park Hospital building) to the estimate of recently completed, under construction, planned and proposed developments increases the total value of new developments to more than R14-billion.

 The city boasts some of the highest-valued property in South Africa, with the V&A Waterfront yacht basin residential property and Clifton topping the list.
 Major international hotel groups, such as the Marriott, have also invested in property in Cape Town in recent years.

 Considering the sustained high investor confidence in the Cape Town central business district, the city continues to offer outstanding opportunities.

 But investors are also looking at fast-growing Cape Winelands towns such as Stellenbosch, Franschhoek and Paarl.

 Stellenbosch aims to transition into a sustainable smart town by 2020, while the town of Paarl has been upgrading its central business district and is planning to create a mixed-use waterfront development on the Berg River, including a hotel, restaurants, office blocks and a sports science institute.

-The third-largest municipality in the Western Cape, the Garden Route town of George has also evolved into a business services destination, with the value of property in its central business district amounting to more than R1-billion, and an increased demand for commercial space.
+The third-largest municipality in the Western Cape, the Garden Route town of George has also evolved into a business services destination, with the City seeing a marked rise in new property development in recent years, and an increased demand for commercial space.

 Through its #InvestGeorge initiative, George provides financial incentives, including discounts on rates and services to approved investors on the lease or sale of council-owned land.